Spring Break Advising Hours and Locations

 - Collaborate with Colleges, Student Affairs and other academic support units to facilitate the academic success of students

 UUD has prepared an advising syllabus explaining advisor and student responsibilities.
-It also provides provides suggestions for students as they work toward completion of their college education.
+It also provides suggestions for students as they work toward completion of their college education.

 Visit the Learning Resources Center (LRC) website for information on learning skills and tutoring services.